Skip to next element

 1. Introduction

-2. Does TSA Check Vape Pens and Why?
+2. Why Does TSA Check Vape Pens?

-3. The Most Important Rule: Carry-on vs. Checked Bags
+3. The Most Important Rule: Carry-On vs. Checked Bags

-6. Battery Safety for Travelers
+7. Battery Safety for Travelers

-7. International Travel Considerations
+8. International Travel Considerations

-9. Conclusion
+11. Conclusion

-10. FAQ
+12. FAQ

 Introduction